Sravya07-Chodisetti/FLOWER-RECOGNITION-USING-CNN-WITH-PARALLELIZATION/README.md

 Training a CNN can be  computationally expensive, especially for  large datasets.
 Parallelization  techniques can significantly  speed up the process by distributing  the workload across multiple CPUs, GPUs, or even cloud computing resources.

+# Convolutional Neural Network

+For CNNs to function, an input image must travel through several convolutional layers.
+A set of filters is applied in each convolutional layer to the input picture to identify various features like edges, corners, and textures.
+A non-linear activation function, such as the Rectified Linear Unit (Relu), is then applied to the output of each convolutional layer to help bring nonlinearity into the network and enhance its capacity to learn complex features.

 # PARALLELIZATION

 **Target**